Secure Multi-Source Multicast: Linear Code Construction for Individual-SMSM

-Now, since the bits $M_{s,k^{\prime}+1}(i);\ldots;M_{s,k}(i)$ create a linear combination of \emph{codewords}, the addition of such a linear combination dose note change the coset. $\textbf{X}_{s}(i)^{T}$ remains in the same coset regardless of these bits.
-Yet, as ($\vec{G}_1; \ldots; \vec{G}_w)$ is of rank $w$, all $2^{w}$ possibilities for the linear combination are distinct, creating distinct vectors $\textbf{X}_{s}(i)^{T}$ within the coset. \end{proof} Then, the network code is similar to \Cref{SecureGossipAlgorithmMultiplex}.
+Now, since the rows $M_{s,k^{\prime}+1};\ldots;M_{s,k}$ create a linear combination of \emph{codewords}, the addition of such a linear combination does not change the coset. $\textbf{X}_{s}^{T}$ remains in the same coset regardless of these rows.
+Yet, as ($\vec{G}_1; \ldots; \vec{G}_w)$ is of rank $w$, all $q^{uw}$ possibilities for the linear combination are distinct, creating distinct vectors $\textbf{X}_{s}^{T}$ within the coset. \end{proof} Then, since each symbol over $F_{q^u}$ of the encoded codeword $X_{s,1};\ldots;X_{s,k}\triangleq \textbf{X}_{s}$ at the source is a vector over $F_{q}$ of length $c=u/\log_2(q)$, the network code is still compatible with \Cref{SecureGossipAlgorithmMultiplex}.
 That is, the sources transmit linear combinations of the rows, with random coefficients.
-Nodes transmit random linear combinations of the vectors in $\mathcal{S}_v$, which is maintained by each node according to the messages received at the node.
+Nodes transmit random linear combinations of the messages they received.